 Students must meet all five criteria:

-- Mature student status: is at least 18 years old and has not attended a day school for at least one year; is enrolled in Kanata Academy for the purpose of obtaining an OSSD.
+- Mature student status: is at least 18 years old and has not attended a day school for at least one year; is enrolled in Kanata Academy to obtain an OSSD.

 - Previously completed fewer than 26 credits; students who have acquired 26 or more credits must complete the required number of courses to bring their total to the 30 credits required for the OSSD.